 We are always keen to share expert advice with our members and plan a range of talks and workshops.
-We hosted talks and advice sessions that included managing bladder and bowel challenges, a couple of benefits surgeries, Occupational Therapy and a mobility furniture and equipment demo.
+We hosted talks and advice sessions that included the benefits of taking Colostrum and also CBTi (Cognitive Behaviour Therapy for Insomnia).